axelvaldez/radical-companies/_posts/x5-rhatchery.live/2023-03-30-bindu-kalesan-patient-centric-healthcare.markdown

   <table class="_background">
    <tr>
     <th>Losing Weight</th>
-    <td>This is not about body shaming, but weight is a known co-morbidity.
+    <td>This is not about body shaming, but carrying extra weight is a known co-morbidity.
 In other words, it makes other illnesses worse.</td>
    </tr>
    <tr>
     <th>Sharing</th>